daler/trackhub/doc/source/tracktypes/bigNarrowPeak.rst

 bigNarrowPeak example
 ---------------------
-You can read more about preparing the files necessary for a bigGenePred track on `UCSC's bigInteract help page
+You can read more about preparing the files necessary for a bigNarrowPeak track on `UCSC's bigNarrowPeak help page
 <https://genome.ucsc.edu/goldenPath/help/bigNarrowPeak.html>`_.
 The following code
 uses the example files provided by UCSC.